 Berkeley then dared Bacon to shoot him instead, but Bacon backed down.
 Soon, however, it was Berkeley that backed down.

 Berkeley relented and gave Bacon his commission as a militia leader.
 But Bacon then refused — despite this being what he’d asked for — and instead demanded to be made general of all forces fighting Native Americans in Virginia.
 And because of Bacon’s mob, Berkeley caved and gave Bacon free rein to attack Native Americans.

 Consequently, Berkeley fled Jamestown and Bacon issued his “Declaration Of The People,” the official declaration of Bacon’s Rebellion.
 The declaration essentially called Berkeley a corrupt and incompetent leader and included an oath that demanded total support of Bacon and his troops by any means necessary.

 But despite having fled, Berkeley hadn’t given up the fight.
 He was able to return, marshal his loyalist forces, and have them capture Bacon’s fleet of ships and fortify Jamestown with their defenses.

 Nevertheless, Bacon and his followers began kidnapping important Berkeley supporters and parading them along the governor’s very fortifications.
 Berkeley then once again fled Jamestown and Bacon’s faction burned it to the ground.

 Although Jamestown was now in ruins, Bacon still hadn’t been able to capture Berkeley himself, which was causing him to lose the support of his men who wanted the governor caught.

-But before Bacon could fall too far from grace, he died of dysentery on Oct.
-26.
+But before Nathaniel Bacon could fall too far from grace, he died of dysentery on October 26.